jumpingjoy/watchnationpro/index.md

   1. Example, What is the 5 star rating for smartwatch battery
   2. What is the 5 star rating of the heart rate function in the smartwatch?
 * Provide detailed Buying Guide for buying the best ladies smartwatches
-* Provide How-to Guides on basic/advanced operation in a smartwatch:
+* Provide How-to Guides to get the best benefits out of the smartwatches
-  1. how to switch on the smartwatch
-  2. How to connect watch to phone?

-We will ensure that the new smartwatch introduced in the market are also tested and the list will be updated accordingly.

-### What is the best smartwatch?

 We recognize that all the smart watches available in the market are NOT the same, so whatever your need might be, whether that your need for tracking your fitness activities or menstruation cycle, our reviews will cover a wide variety of smartwatch products to suit your needs, including all flagship version to feature-rich yet budget friendly options.